taylorpaisie/intro-to-git-training/lessons/00_windows_setup.md

 # If credentials are corrupted, clear them
 # Open Windows Credential Manager:
 # Control Panel → User Accounts → Credential Manager → Windows Credentials
-# Find and remove entries starting with "git:" or "github"
+# Find and remove entries starting with "git:" or entries related to your GitLab host

 # Then reconfigure
 git config --global credential.helper manager